 This important work will appeal not only to scholars in Métis studies but also to scholars and students of Indigenous studies, political science, sociology, history, and cultural studies, and to policy workers and others seeking a better understanding of the Métis people and the current state of Métis studies.

-Paul L. Gareau, Adam Gaudry, Robert L.A.
-Hancock, Robert Alexander Innes, June Scudeler, Jesse Thistle, Daniel Voth
+Contributors: Paul L. Gareau, Adam Gaudry, Robert L.A.
+Hancock, Robert Alexander Innes, June Scudeler, Jesse Thistle, and Daniel Voth

 Indigenous in the City